VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * It is recommended increasing the maximum number of open files in the system (`ulimit -n`) when scraping big number of targets, since `vmagent` establishes at least a single TCP connection per each target.

+* When `vmagent` scrapes many unreliable targets, it can flood error log with scrape errors.
+These errors can be suppressed by passing `-promscrape.suppressScrapeErrors` command-line flag to `vmagent`.
+The most recent scrape error per each target can be observed at `http://vmagent-host:8429/targets`.

 * It is recommended increasing `-remoteWrite.queues` if `vmagent` collects more than 100K samples per second and `vmagent_remotewrite_pending_data_bytes` metric exported by `vmagent` at `/metrics` page constantly grows.